 Dr. Aaron Truax

 Dr. Truax graduated from the Kansas State University College of Veterinary Medicine in 2000.
 He is a member of the AVMA and AAHA.
 He is a veterinary representative to the Omaha Metropolitan Medical Response System and is a member of the NAHERC (National Animal Health Emergency Response Corp).
 The NAHERC is a veterinary group, through the USDA, that responds to local, regional, national, and international disasters involving animals.
-He also is currently serving on the board of the VCA Midwest Veterinary Referral & Emergency Center (VCA-MVREC).

 Dr. Amy Grant